LambOfYasha/ShamaYah/my-app/README.md

 - Keep `proxy_pass` pointing to `http://127.0.0.1:3000`.
 - Keep Clerk, Sanity CORS, `NEXT_PUBLIC_BASE_URL`, and `VERCEL_PROJECT_PRODUCTION_URL` aligned with your public HTTPS hostname.

+## Running without Vercel

+### What this means in practice
+This app does not need Vercel hosting, a Vercel account, or the Vercel CLI to run in production.
+You can run it on your own server as a standard Next.js Node.js app behind Nginx, Apache, Caddy, or another reverse proxy.

+Important:
+- This is not a static-export-only site.
+Because the app uses Next.js App Router features, API routes, Clerk auth, Sanity Studio, and server-side logic, a webserver alone cannot serve it as plain static files.
+- To self-host it, run the Next.js server with `npm run start` and let your webserver proxy requests to that Node.js process.
+- `vercel.json` only affects Vercel deployments and can be ignored when you host the app yourself.
+- The `vercel` package currently listed in `package.json` is not imported by the application code, so it is not what makes the app run in production.
+- `VERCEL_PROJECT_PRODUCTION_URL` is still the environment variable name used by `lib/baseUrl.ts`.
+Even when you do not use Vercel, set it to your public hostname without `https://`.
+- `lib/auth/middleware.ts` still checks `VERCEL_ENV` for some production build-time auth fallbacks.
+If a self-hosted `next build` fails because auth code is evaluated during build, set `VERCEL_ENV=production` as a compatibility shim for the build environment or refactor that check later.

 ## Scripts

 | Script | Purpose |